sergegoussev/pysqlc/docs/README.md

     }
 ```

 You can thus specify several environments, just add as needed.
-Its recommended to set the default environment you will use as "main"—this way you will not need to specify this environment every time when connecting.
+Its recommended to set the default environment you will use as "main" — this way you will not need to specify this environment every time when connecting.
 * NOTE 1: specify either "MySQL" or "SQL Server" under dbtype;
 * NOTE 2: "password" section can be ommited.
 If it is not included, the **pysqlc** will ask for the password every time the connection is made (or alternatively look for it to be passed into the DB object upon initiation):
     * if password ommited from local variable json and **not** specified in code: